quiltdata/quilt/docs/registries.md

 - TeamName: Descriptive name for the team to be displayed on the catalog front page.

 After entering all the template parameters, click `Next`.
 Acknowledge that the template will create IAM users. _Note: the template creates an IAM User instead of a role because an IAM User can create signed URLs that remain vaild for long durations, which can be necessary to upload very large files to S3._ Click `Create` to start the deployment.
 The deployment process takes approximately 45 minutes to complete.

+### AWS Resources Created
+The CloudFormation template creates several services to run The Quilt Teams Registry including:
+- EC2 Instance (`t2-small` or `m5-large` as set in `InstanceType` above)
+- S3 bucket
+- RDS Postgres Database (`t2-small` or `m5-large` as set in `DBInstanceType` above)
+- Elastic Load balancer (ELB)
+- VPC (with 3 subnets)
+- Security Groups (for SSH and HTTPS via the ELB)
+- IAM User (the registry runs as this new user) with permissions limited to accessing the newly created bucket:
+    - s3:DeleteObject
+    - s3:GetObject
+    - s3:HeadObject
+    - s3:PutObject
+    - s3:ListBucket

 ## Configure Your Registry and Create an Admin Account
 After the CloudFormation template brings up your registry stack, set up DNS entries in your domain for the catalog and registry.
 Login to your DNS provider and create a `CNAME` record with the name you chose for `CatalogHost` in the CloudFormation template that points to the DNS of the Elastic Load Balancer created by the template.
 Find the DNS name in the stack outputs under `LoadBalancerDNSName`.
 Create another `CNAME` record with the `RegistryHost` that also points to `LoadBalancerDNSName`.
 Once the DNS is configured, SSH into the EC2 instance created by the template (you can find the IP address of that instance in the template outputs under `EC2InstanceIp`.
 In the terminal, run the following commands to create an admin user: